Are you having difficulties calculating the quantity of breast-milk your baby need? Do you how much breastmilk does a newborn need at each feeding?

 As a new mom after the birth of my baby, I begin to ponder on some questions: How much breastmilk does a newborn need at each feeding?
-How frequently should I feed a newborn baby?
+How frequently should I feed my newborn baby?
 How large is a newborn’s stomach?
-What amount of breast milk does an infant need for every day?
+What amount of breast milk does an infant need daily?

 How Large Is a Newborn’s Stomach?